balcilar/Orthonormal-Face-Recognition/README.md

 ![Sample image](result.bmp?raw=true "Title")

 According to our test we took %99.00 with default `lambda=0`, but it increased to %99.30 using `lambda=2000000`.
-Please note that this result depends on how you split your dataset into train and test case. if you select different division techniques, the result might be sligtly differ.
+Please note that this result depends on how you split your dataset into train and test case. if you select different division techniques, the result might sligtly differ.

 ## Reference ##
 [1]	Shi, Qinfeng, et al. "Is face recognition really a compressive sensing problem?."
 Computer Vision and Pattern Recognition (CVPR), 2011 IEEE Conference on.
 IEEE, 2011.